Finite approximation of free groups II: the Theorems of Ash, Herwig-Lascar and Ribes-Zalesskii -- revisited and strengthened: Theorems Revisited

-We briefly discuss the existence of and how to possibly construct a finite $A$-generated group $G$ satisfying the conditions in Theorem~\ref{thm: ash} for a finite connected graph $\mE$ and a finite $A$-generated inverse monoid $M$.
+We briefly discuss the existence of and how to possibly construct, for a given finite graph $\mE$ and a given finite $A$-generated inverse monoid $M$, a finite $A$-generated group $G$ as in Theorem~\ref{thm: ash}.
 Let us call such a group $G$ \emph{suitable} for $M$ and $\mE$.
 Starting point is a finite $A$-generated group $G$ that extends $M$ in the sense of Definition~\ref{def: G extends M}.
 Such a group then is suitable for the given inverse monoid $M$ and the cycle graph $\mC_1$ of length $1$ (that is, for the graph having one vertex and one geometric edge).
 Indeed, let $w\colon \{e,e\inv\}\to \til A^*$ be a $G$-commuting labelling; that is, $[w(e)]_G=1_G$.
 Since $G$ extends $M$, $[w(e)]_M$ is an idempotent and therefore $[w(e)]_M=[w(e)\inv]_M=[w(e)w(e)\inv]_M$; then $v(e):=w(e)w(e)\inv$ provides an $M$-related $F$-commuting labelling.

 Throughout this subsection denote by $\mC_i$ the cycle graph of length $i$.
 We start with the construction of Ash.
 Based on $G_1:=G$ one can construct an expansion $G_2$ of $G_1$ that is suitable for $M$ and $\mC_2$, an expansion $G_3$ of $G_2$ which is suitable for $M$ and $\mC_3$, and so on, i.e.\ inductively an expansion $G_k$ of $G_{k-1}$ that is suitable for $M$ and $\mC_k$, for all $k$.
 Every group $G_k$ is constructed in order to avoid relations of a certain kind which are satisfied by its predecessor $G_{k-1}$.
 The relations to be avoided by $G_k$ can be described in terms of the Cayley graph $\mG_{k-1}$ of the preceding group $G_{k-1}$.
 In order to make this more precise it is convenient to introduce the following concepts.